include-cpp/include-cpp.github.io/discord/index.md

 To see all the pronouns use:
 `!list-pronouns`

 Our original pronoun list came from [Pronoun Island](http://pronoun.is) and we added "no pronouns" and "any pronouns" to it on request.
-We will consider requests for more pronouns carefully; please ask in #meta.
+We will consider requests for more pronouns carefully; please ask in #meta-discord.

 #### Importance of pronouns